Thinking about moving house in 2019? Start planning ahead with our ultimate guide to the cost of moving house in 2019.

 When packing your own belongings for transit you can also make use of old newspaper and bubblewrap to encase delicate and fragile items like glasses and chinawear.

-Like all the services listed above, make sure you shop around.
+Make sure you shop around.

 The British Association of Removers advises that you receive at least three separate quotes to compare.